Pylons/pyramid/docs/narr/viewconfig.rst

    declarations.

-Usage of the ``view_config`` decorator is a form of :term:`declarative configuration`, like ZCML, but in decorator form.
-:class:`~pyramid.view.view_config` can be used to associate :term:`view configuration` information -- as done via the equivalent imperative code or ZCML -- with a function that acts as a :app:`Pyramid` view callable.
+Usage of the ``view_config`` decorator is a form of :term:`declarative configuration` in decorator form.  :class:`~pyramid.view.view_config` can be used to associate :term:`view configuration` information -- as done via the equivalent imperative code -- with a function that acts as a :app:`Pyramid` view callable.
 All arguments to the :meth:`pyramid.config.Configurator.add_view` method (save for the ``view`` argument) are available in decorator form and mean precisely the same thing.

 An example of the :class:`~pyramid.view.view_config` decorator might reside in a :app:`Pyramid` application module ``views.py``: